dmbarbour/awelon/AboutAO.md

 Whitespace in ABC means identity.
 AO has its own support for text, numbers, and blocks.
 AO uses a dedicated reader state for capabilities.
 So the first three points don't hinder AO.
 The limitation on capabilities is discussed below.

+*Note:* AO does not allow inlining of ABCD.
+ABCD essentially extends ABC with a fixed dictionary, which is redundant with AO's own dictionary feature.
+ABC will instead compiled to ABCD as a postprocess, independently of how AO modularizes code.

 ## Proper Capability Security

 AO prohibits syntactic representation of semantic capabilities, i.e. you cannot hard-wire authorities (e.g. to read or write files), nor even pure extensions (e.g. for floating point matrix manipulations), into AO code.
 This is a good thing!
 By distributing authorities and extensions through code as a formal part of the computation, AO is far easier to port, configure, maintain (with tests and mockups), and secure.